-For example, Fig. \ref{fig:first-order-ad-example} (c) and (d) display the code that forward and reverse-mode CHAD, respectively, generate for the source programs of (a) and (b).
-This is the code that is actually generated by the CHAD code transformations in our Haskell implementation followed by some very basic simplications that do not affect time complexity and whose only purpose here is to aid legibility.
+For example, Fig. \ref{fig:first-order-ad-example} (c) and (d) display the code that forward and reverse mode CHAD, respectively, generate for the source programs in (a) and (b).
+This is the code that is actually generated by the CHAD code transformations in our Haskell implementation followed by some very basic simplifications that do not affect time complexity and whose only purpose here is to aid legibility.
 For more information about how exactly this code relates to the output one gets when applying the forward and reverse AD macros in this paper to the source programs, see Appendix \ref{appx:impl-simpl}.